Artillex-Studios/Documentation/Writerside/topics/Integrations.md

 * We have created our [**AxIntegrations** library](https://github.com/Artillex-Studios/AxIntegrations/tree/master), which allows us to support third party plugins across all of our resources.
 * If you are a developer, feel free to open a pull request adding an integration to your plugin.
 If you are adding a paid plugin, and it isn't an api only jar, make sure to turn it into an [empty (stub) jar](https://github.com/Artillex-Studios/JarStubGenerator) first.
 * Note that it is almost impossible trying to keep all of these hooks up to date, so if you notice any issues with any of the integrations, please report them!
+* You don't have to download anything as AxIntegrations is included in our plugin jars.

 ## Where are these integrations used?
 ✅ - this plugin is using this system<br></br>